TimeDelta/auto-psych-nosology/README.md

 Unlike many ML approaches that risk reproducing existing DSM or RDoC categories (by training directly on them), this method removes those labels during graph construction.
 Any observed alignment that later emerges with HiTOP or RDoC therefore reflects genuine structural similarity rather than trivial lexical overlap, ensuring a more independent test of whether automated nosology converges with established frameworks.

-### Knowledge Graph
+### Knowledge Graph Dataset
 The knowledge graph was created from a subset of the IKraph dataset [20].
-This data is then pared down to only the psychiatrically relevant nodes and edges using heuristics.
+This data is then pared down to only the psychiatrically relevant nodes and edges using heuristics (final stats: 59786 nodes / 69248 edges).
+See [code notes](#code-notes) below for exact filtering command.
 First, loading of the disease, drug, protein, and DNA modality tables happens and the hybrid `PsychiatricRelevanceScorer` is invoked, which fuses ontology membership, learned group labels, psychiatric drug neighborhoods, and cosine similarity to psychiatric prototype text snippets into a continuous relevance score.
-The high-confidence combinations still pass even if a single dimension underperforms, while low-scoring nodes are excluded.

 Only disease vertices meeting these criteria become seed indices for the downstream graph walk.
 Any edge whose source or target index appears in the psychiatric seed set is retained, optionally intersected with a whitelist of relation labels.